 However, there’s one device you may not consider when keeping tabs on your data security — your car.

-Connected cars produce up to 25GB of personal data every hour, including data about the driver, the vehicle and passengers.
+Connected cars produce up to 25GB of data every hour, including information about the driver, the vehicle and passengers.

 In 2019, the number of reported cyberattacks on connected vehicles was seven times higher than the same figure from 2016 with a 99% increase in incidents from 2018 alone.

 The UK market for connected and automated vehicles is forecast to be worth up to £52 billion by 2035.

 A Boeing 787 jet has about 6.5 million lines of code, while a standard connected car has about 100 million.

 A 2019 cybersecurity industry survey found 62% of respondents think it’s likely that malicious attacks on their software or components will occur in the next 12 months.